1955 United Kingdom general election

-The 1955 United Kingdom general election was held on Thursday 26 May 1955.
-It was a snap election: Anthony Eden called the election after succeeding Churchill in April 1955 to secure a mandate.
+A general election was held in the United Kingdom on Thursday 26 May 1955.
+It was a snap election: Anthony Eden called the election after succeeding Winston Churchill in April 1955 to secure a mandate.
 The government won a 60-seat majority, achieving the highest post-war party vote share.
 It was the first election under Queen Elizabeth II.

 Background and campaign

-The election was fought on new boundaries, with five seats added to the 625 fought in 1951.
-At the same time, the Conservative Party had returned to power for the first time since World War II and increased its popularity by accepting the mixed economy and welfare state created by the previous Labour Party government.
+In 1951, the Conservative Party had returned to power for the first time since World War II and increased its popularity by accepting the mixed economy and welfare state created by the previous Labour Party government.
 It also was lauded for its economic policy after ending rationing, improving foreign trade, and even outperforming Labour in the construction of public housing.
 The "giveaway budget" of Chancellor Rab Butler prior to the election also improved the popularity of the Conservative Party.
 On election day, the Daily Mirror had printed the front-page headline "Don't Let the Tories Cheat Our Children", urging its readers to elect Labour on the basis that it had "built a better Britain for us all".

 The BBC later described the election as the "dullest" after World War II.
 The Daily Express wrote that the British people were more interested in Princess Margaret's romance with Peter Townsend.
 The Labour Party, then in its twentieth year of leadership under Clement Attlee, steadily lost ground owing to infighting between the left-wing (Bevanites) and the right-wing (Gaitskellites), resulting in an unclear election message.
 It pledged equal pay for women, renationalisation of the steel industry and road haulage, comprehensive secondary education, and vague guarantees of greater industrial democracy and workers' control of nationalised industries as demanded by Bevanites but otherwise offered little new policy.
 It was the fifth and last general election fought by Labour leader Clement Attlee, who by this time was 72 years old.
 Eden had only become Leader of the Conservative Party a few weeks before the election, following the retirement of former Prime Minister Winston Churchill, but he had long been considered the heir apparent to the Conservative leadership.
 Eden called a dissolution of parliament and a new general election as soon as he took office in April 1955.
 The Conservatives were hoping to take advantage of the end of food rationing and the positive atmosphere created by the coronation of Elizabeth II in 1953.
 Eden himself was telegenic (although not as great a public speaker as Churchill, who was now infirm and 80 years old) and gradual economic growth benefited the party greatly.
 Parliament was dissolved on 6 May.

+The election was fought on new boundaries, with five seats added to the 625 fought in 1951.